Smart motorway: History

 The traffic management technique, including hard shoulder running, was first used in its full specification in the UK on the M42 motorway in the West Midlands in 2006.
 A higher speed limit of 60 mph was trialled on the southbound carriageway between junctions 4 and 3A from 2008 (a 10 mph increase on the previous maximum permissible speed).

 In 2007 plans were announced by the then secretary of state for transport, Ruth Kelly, to extend the scheme to two sections of the M6 motorway near Birmingham (4-5 and 8a-10) by 2011 at a cost of £150 million.
 The emergency refuges were to be extended to every 800 m on the roll out.
 A study into the use of ATM on the M1, M4, M20 and M25 motorways was also announced, however the Department for Transport had decided to proceed with a scheme to widen sections of the M25.

 A £2 billion contract was announced to extend the scheme to sections of the M1, M4, M5, M6, M60 and M62 in February 2010 with a further announcement by the new government in October 2010.
 The contract was awarded to four delivery partners Balfour Beatty, Carillion and joint ventures BAM Nuttall/Morgan Sindall and Costain Group/Serco.
 In January 2012, Carillion won the contract for M6 junctions 5 - 8 near Birmingham for £126 million.

 From 2013 the current term smart motorway was used by the Highways Agency (now National Highways) to promote the technology to road users.

 In January 2018, the contracts previously awarded to Carillion were taken on by Kier, following the former's entry into compulsory liquidation.

 In April 2021, the government announced that new smart motorways would include radar, to detect vehicles which had stopped, and additional cameras to aid the detection (and subsequent prosecution) of motorists using lanes which are marked as being closed.
 The government stated that existing smart motorways would have these additional safety features installed by September 2022.

+On 16 April 2023, the government announced that the smart motorways scheme would be halted permanently, citing "financial pressures and lack of confidence felt by drivers".

+In June 2023, construction started to install over 150 additional emergency refuge areas on existing smart motorways as part of a national programme.
+This was completed in April 2025.

 Features

-Emergency areas
+Emergency refuge areas

 In 2017, Highways England trialled a new type of emergency area on the M3 that would be more visibly obvious to motorists.
 A new sign accompanied the trial which is similar in design to European emergency area signs.
 These changes have subsequently been trialled on the M5 and M25 with the signs being authorised by the Department for Transport for further use.

 Emergency stopping areas, when used correctly, are safer than hard shoulders.
-However, the Government has subsequently reduced the specification of smart motorway design, increasing the minimum interval between refuge areas, possibly decreasing the likelihood of a driver being able to reach a place of relative safety in the event of a breakdown.
+However, the government has subsequently reduced the specification of smart motorway design, increasing the minimum interval between refuge areas, possibly decreasing the likelihood of a driver being able to reach a place of relative safety in the event of a breakdown.